rostock/Corporate-Design-GDI.HRO/README.md

-# Klarschiff – Corporate Design
+# *Klarschiff* – Corporate Design

+The graphics representing the corporate design of the *Klarschiff* project

 ## Background

-These graphics were designed in the course of the **Klarschiff** project and are sort of representing the corporate design of it.
+These graphics were designed in the course of the *Klarschiff* project and are sort of representing the corporate design of it.

 ## Formats

 All icons are available both as [Scalable Vector Graphics (SVG)](http://en.wikipedia.org/wiki/Svg) and [Portable Network Graphics (PNG)](http://en.wikipedia.org/wiki/Portable_Network_Graphics).

 ## Contact